Legrandgroup/remote-access-rdv-server/README.md

 Note: Unplugging the USB to Ethernet adapter, or bringing the Ethernet link down on the USB to Ethernet adapter will also make the mastet device drop the remote access session.

+# For developpers...

+If you want to know more about the software architecture of the whole system (server-side and tunnelling-devices-side software), please have a look [here](ARCH.md)

 # Outstanding issues & features wishlist

 See the file [TODO in this repository](TODO)